Last modified: December 17, 2021

 - If a MySQL® RPM target is unmanaged, the system also blocks MariaDB on the server.
 To successfully use a cPanel-managed installation of either MySQL or MariaDB, the rpm.versions system must manage both RPM targets.

-For more information, read our How to Set or Unset RPM Management documentation.
+For more information, read our How to Set or Unset Package Management documentation.

 The RPMs that cPanel, L.L.C. provided prior to the implementation of the rpm.versions system are now legacy RPMs.
 The settings in the